The Grace Sherwood Stone

 When Elizabeth Hill heard about what happened to women accused of witchery up North in Salem, Massachusetts, Elizabeth added to her stories the reason why her husband was not out in the field helping Grace, was because she was growing plants for her concoctions used in her devil’s brew.
 Elizabeth Hill even went further using outlandish tales about Grace sitting on her while she slept, and then escaping through a key hole in the form of black cat.
 Her tales ratcheted up to traveling to England in an egg shell and bringing back rosemary the same night, a plant which started all the rosemary growing in America.
 Again, neighbors shrugged her off saying, “So what?”

 James brought deformation suits to court against the Hills to defend Grace’s good name which only fueled more gossip.
 Elizabeth Hill’s husband beseeched Elizabeth to let the whole thing with Grace just blow over.
 Not listening to her husband, it became obvious to Elizabeth she had to step up her accusations against Grace, but only if she could get Grace’s husband James out of the way.
 Since James always accompanied Grace to court to defend her against Elizabeth’s accusations, Elizabeth got the Hill clan to help her out.
 While at a court recess, James wandered into the cemetery grave yard.
 Waiting there, the Hills killed James.
-History has no not record how James died.
-This is just one possibility
+History has no record of how James died.
+Here is just one possibility.
+With a show of great sorrow, Elizabeth Hill put on an act in front of the church congregation claiming Grace’s witchery had filled their house with evil spirits and even crept into her husband’s body killing this strong and healthy 46-year-old man.
+Church members believed Elizabeth’s story and helped to make a gravestone for James and buried him in the church graveyard.

 Without her husband Grace had to fend against Elizabeth, and sure enough, not long after James was murdered, Elizabeth came to the Sherwood farm and maliciously beat Grace about her face since she had heard that facial blood was different from normal blood, perhaps the blood of a witch, and could prove Grave to be a witch.
 Grace defended herself the best she could making markings on Elizabeth's body which would prove significant later on.